Rite-Lite PRO Multispectral/HIGH CRI Shade Light

 Research shows that natural teeth fluoresce at wavelengths below 400 nm, i.e.- black light.
 Wavelengths below 400 nm are part of the spectrum of various indoor and outdoor lighting environments.
-Therefore, if we are to get a perfect shade match for porcelain or composite materials, they should fluorese in the same manner as natural teeth.
+Therefore, if we are to get a perfect shade match for porcelain or composite materials, they should fluoresce in the same manner as natural teeth.
 The cell phone photos show the effect of this mismatch when viewed with the Rite-Lite PRO.

-HIGH COLOR RENDITION INDEX (CRI) FOR COLOR ACCURACY
+High-COLOR RENDITION INDEX (CRI) FOR COLOR ACCURACY

-The Rite-Lite 2 High CRI LED’s recreate the visual spectrum produced by natural sunlight.
+The Rite-Lite PRO High CRI LED’s recreate the visual spectrum produced by natural sunlight.
 CRI is a measure of how accurately an LED light source or any artificial light source reveals an object’s true colors.
 The higher the CRI, the better the artificial light source is at rendering colors accurately.

 Use of Polarizing Filter with Rite-Lite 2 (pictured) and Rite-Lite PRO

-Rite-Lite PRO with Polarizing Filter
+Rite-Lite PRO with optional polarizing filter